Inerno/Guess-the-num-py-game/README.md

 # Guess-the-num-py-game

-simple game in Python called "Rock, Paper, Scissors".
-In this game, the player and the computer both choose between rock, paper, or scissors, and the outcome is determined by the rules of the game: rock beats scissors, scissors beat paper, and paper beats rock.
+simple game in Python called "Guess the Number".
+In this game, the computer generates a random number between 1 and 100, and the player has to guess what the number is.
+The computer will give hints like "Too high" or "Too low" until the player correctly guesses the number.